Get Better AI Answers: Your Guide to Chain-of-X Prompting Methods

 Method Card: Chain-of-Reasoning (CoR)

-AI uses three reasoning modes in harmony: natural language (explaining simply), algorithmic (step-by-step process), and symbolic (formulas and calculations).
+What it is: AI uses three reasoning modes in harmony: natural language (explaining simply), algorithmic (step-by-step process), and symbolic (formulas and calculations).
 Like having three experts collaborate on your problem.
+When to use:

 • Complex calculations with business context